 Developing an Effective Defense to Assault Charges

-The most effective defense strategy to your assault charges will depend upon the specific facts and circumstances of your case.
+The most effective defense strategy for your assault charges will depend upon the specific facts and circumstances of your case.
 One of the more common defenses to assault is mutual consent.
 In other words, it can be a defense to simple assault if you engaged in a mutual fight with another person.

 Elements that might also work in your defense include: